All Episodes

 He says, in recent months, the eyes of the world have rightly focused on the threat of American interests and the values in the Balkans.

-At the same time, we cannot afford a national case of far-sightedness that precludes us from focusing on threats closer to home, such as the potential danger of chemical or biological attack on the United States, on the U.S.
+At the same time, we cannot afford a national case of far-sightedness that precludes us from focusing on threats closer to home, such as the potential danger of chemical or biological attack on the United States, on the U.S. The United States now faces something of a superpower paradox.

 At least 25 countries, including Iraq, North Korea, and so on, have developed the weapons of mass destruction.

-Then he goes on to say, Also looming is the chance that these terror weapons will find their way into the hands of individuals and independent groups, fanatical terrorists and religious zealots and so on, within our borders.
+Then he goes on to say, also looming is the chance that these terror weapons will find their way into the hands of individuals and independent groups, fanatical terrorists and religious zealots and so on, within our borders.

-Indeed, the invisible contagion would be neither geographically nor numerically limited, infecting unsuspecting thousands.
+Indeed, the invisible contagion would be neither geographically nor numerically limited, infecting unsuspecting thousands, with many, in turn, communicating the virus to whomever they touch.

-It goes on here real quickly.
+He goes on here real quickly.

-He does, he does make me pale by comparison.
+He does make me pale by comparison.

 Who was that again, please?